 Have you been dealing with any sort of chronic pain or issue this year?
 Think long and hard.
 Perhaps you have chronic migraines, eczema, mouth sores, joint pain, gastrointestinal or digestive issues, thyroid issues, or chronic fatigue?

 The reasons you might suffer from any of these ailments could be due to gluten.
-Gluten is a very hard to digest protein.

 For people with celiac disease, the protein damages the small intestine, making it virtually impossible for someone with celiac disease to properly digest and absorb food.
 Every time someone with celiac disease eats gluten, their body launches an attack on the healthy tissue surrounding the small intestine (this is why celiac disease is considered an autoimmune disease).